jado4810/emacs-dmg-build/README.md

 Applies some patches from [Emacs Plus](https://github.com/d12frosted/homebrew-emacs-plus).
 Also, [inline patch](https://github.com/takaxp/ns-inline-patch) would be available useful for CJK environment.

+And more, modern high resolution icons set delivered from [Emacs MacPort](https://bitbucket.org/mituharu/emacs-mac) is available.

 How to build
 ------------